How to Reduce Payment Friction for MSPs: Key Techniques for Smoother Financial Operations

 7. Technical Issues with Payment Platforms

-Payment technology platforms, including payment gateways, can also experience downtime, which can affect clients' ability to make timely payments.
+Payment technology platforms, including payment gateways, can also experience downtime, affecting clients' ability to make timely payments.

 This can happen for many reasons, including technical issues such as server outages or network connectivity problems.
 Software bugs also cause disruptions, cyber-attacks, or other security breaches.

 Whatever the cause, anything that disrupts a client's ability to pay results in payment friction.
-This can mean late fees and interest charges for delayed payments from your clients.
+This can mean late fees and interest charges for delayed client payments.

 For your MSP, delayed payments disrupt your cash flow and impact your ability to pay employees, suppliers, and vendors on time.